Industrial Scientific Corporation: Acquisitions

 In 2006, Industrial Scientific acquired Oldham S.A. of Arras, France, a company primarily manufacturing fixed gas monitoring Systems.

 In 2008, Industrial Scientific acquired DBO2, a company using a self developed data mining software to predict and forestall safety problems primarily in the building industry.

 In 2019, Industrial Scientific acquired Toronto software company Intelex Technologies, a developer of environmental, health and safety, and quality software.

+In 2025, Industrial Scientific acquired Auckland real-time environmental monitoring company Aeroqual.

 Products

 Industrial Scientific designs and manufactures various styles of intrinsically safe gas detection equipment designed to work as personal protective equipment or as an area monitoring solution.
 Industrial Scientific also develops a software as a service product called Predictive Solutions.